 Fourth Amendment Search and Seizure

 The Fourth Amendment, with some specific and well-delineated exceptions, guards you from warrantless searches and seizures.
 If your stolen property lawyer can show the court that you were the victim of an illegal search and seizure, the evidence in your case could get suppressed.
-If enough evidence gets suppressed, the charges get reduced or the charges get dismissed.
-If there’s no proof of guilt, there’s no tenable case against you.
+After suppression, prosecutors often reduce or dismiss charges.
+Without proof of guilt, there’s no tenable case against you.

 Des Moines Criminal Defense Lawyers